Middlemount

 AreaSearch analysis of employment trends sees Middlemount performing better than 85% of local markets assessed across Australia

 Middlemount has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 2.0% in September 2025, with an estimated employment growth of 4.0% over the past year.
+Its unemployment rate is 2.0%, lower than Rest of Qld's 4.1%.
+Employment growth over the past year was estimated at 4.1%.

 Frequently Asked Questions - Employment